How to reset your Apple ID password

-How to reset your Apple ID or iCloud password with your email address or security questions
+How to reset your Apple ID password with your email address or security questions

-If you don't have two-factor authentication turned on for your Apple ID (we highly recommend doing this for security reasons), you'll need to use your email address or answer security questions to change your password.
+If you don't have two-factor authentication turned on (we highly recommend doing this for security reasons), you'll need to use your email address or answer security questions to reset your Apple ID password.

-How to reset your Apple ID or iCloud password on iPhone or other trusted Apple device
+How to reset your Apple ID password on iPhone or other trusted Apple device

 The best way to reset your Apple ID password is by using a device that you're already signed into.
 Of course this won't be helpful if you have a new device or you can't get into one, in both of those cases, head down to the new device steps below.